hashicorp/terraform-provider-azurerm/website/docs/r/databricks_workspace.html.markdown

 * `managed_resource_group` - (Optional) The name of the resource group where Azure should place the managed Databricks resources.
 Changing this forces a new resource to be created.

-~> **NOTE** You have to provide a unused resource group name in `managed_resource_group` as Azure has to create the resource group as 'managed' resource group during the deployment.
-The deployment will fail if a resource group with the same name in the same subscription already exists.
+~> **NOTE** Azure requires that this Resource Group does not exist in this Subscription (and that the Azure API creates it) - otherwise the deployment will fail.

 * `tags` - (Optional) A mapping of tags to assign to the resource.